-The offender levy is an administrative fee that an offender (other than a child) found guilty in Queensland courts must pay.
+The offender levy is an administrative fee paid by an offender (other than a child) found guilty in a Queensland court.

-If you are re-sentenced for the same offence, you will not have to pay the offender levy again.
-However if you contravene a requirement of a previous sentence (for example you breach your probation order), this is a new offence and if you are found guilty, you will have to pay a new levy (this does not apply to offences under the Bail Act).
+If you are re-sentenced for the same offence, you won’t have to pay the offender levy again.
+However, if you contravene a requirement of a previous sentence (for example breaching your probation order), this is a new offence and if you’re found guilty, you’ll have to pay a new levy (this does not apply to offences under the Bail Act).

-No. the offender levy is separate from your penalty or sentence.
-The court will not take into account that you will also have to pay an offender levy when deciding what your penalty or sentence will be.
+The offender levy is separate from your penalty or sentence.
+The court won’t consider the payment of an offender levy when deciding your penalty or sentence.
 See Possible penalties and sentences.

-If you are found guilty of an offence in a Queensland court, you will have to pay the offender levy in addition to any penalty or sentence you receive.
+If you’re found guilty of an offence in a Queensland court, you will have to pay the offender levy in addition to any penalty or sentence you receive.
 This applies even if no conviction is recorded.
 See Court diversion for a minor drugs offence.

-Yes.
-You will still have to pay the offender levy.
-If you are given a sentence in a Queensland court, you have to pay the offender levy whether you appear in person or not.
+If pleading guilty online, you’ll still have to pay the offender levy.
+If you’re given a sentence in a Queensland court, you have to pay the offender levy whether you appear in person or not.

 For information about pleading guilty online see Criminal cases in the magistrates court or pleading guilty online.

 Offender levy and contesting a traffic infringement

 You’ll be charged the offender levy if you unsuccessfully contest a traffic infringement, and are found guilty.
 This will be additional to any fine, summons cost and witness expenses (if any).